tepesalexandru/quartz/content/Research/NextJS/NextJS - Episode 1.md

 For now, this is everything you need to know to get started with NextJS.
 I'll dive deeper into the other concepts whenever I will be making use of them.
 Now, let's setup everything we need to get started.

 #### Setup ~0.7 minutes
-First off, be sure to install the latest stable version of [NodeJS](https://nodejs.org/en/).
+First off, be sure to install the latest stable version of [NodeJS](https://nodejs.org/en/)  (Version MUST be >= 12.22.0).
 You can check if you have node installed by opening up the command prompt and typing in `node -v`.
 If it's installed, the node version on your computer will appear on the screen.
 The links to everything you need to download will be in the video description down below.

 Secondly, you will need an IDE.
 My personal preference is VS Code, which you can download from [here](https://code.visualstudio.com/).